ccorcos/meteor-any-db/README.md

 # Examples

 There are several [examples](/examples/) to check out, but most of them are really just end-to-end tests.
 The best example to check out is the [chatroom](/examples/chatroom/).
 This example uses Neo4j as a database to create a chatroom.
+Also check out the mongo and rethink examples!

 # How it works